LU-Centre-for-Autonomous-Systems/ros-cozir-co2sensor/README.md

-# ROS1 package for COZIR CO2 sensors
+# ROS1 package for COZIR-A CO2 sensors

 ![COZIR CO2 sensor](MFG_COZIR-AH-1.jpg)

-This repository is a ROS1 package containing Python scripts to interface with the COZIR CO2 sensors using a raspberry pi board.
+This repository is a ROS1 package containing Python scripts to interface with the COZIR-A CO2 sensors using a raspberry pi board.
 The repository contains two key files, namely `cozirCalibrate.py` and `cozirSensor.py`.
 The calibration script is designed to calibrate the sensors using fresh air while the sensor is placed in an unobstructed environment.
 The Sensor script is designed to publish a stamped concentration measurement reading of the CO2 concentration in PPM.

-# Setting up the COZIR sensor
+# Setting up the COZIR-A sensor

 This setup documentation is focused on the COZIR-A sensors.
 Based on the available sensor datasheet, the COZIR-A sensor should be connected to the Raspberry pi using GPIO pins.
-As shown in the following figures, the sensor pins 1 (`GND`),  3 (`VDD`),  5 (`Rx_In`) and 7 (`Tx_Out`) should be connected to pins 6 (`GND`), 1 (`3v3`), 8 (`GPIO TXD`) and 10 (`GPIO RXD`) of the Raspberry Pi, respectively.
+As shown in the following figures, the sensor pins 1 (`GND`),  3 (`VDD`),  5 (`Rx_In`) and 7 (`Tx_Out`) should be connected to pins 6 or 14 (`GND`), 1 (`3v3`), 8 (`GPIO TXD`) and 10 (`GPIO RXD`) of the Raspberry Pi, respectively.

 | ![COZIR-A Cased](cozirA_c.PNG) |
 | :----------------------------: |